ker-win/BCI_TGSFT_v2/all_code.md

     y_sel = y[trial_idx]

     divcsp = DivCSP()
+    # Use DivCSPTorch if requested (need to pass config or param, but for now let's stick to DivCSP unless we change this function signature or global config)
+    # Actually, we should allow using DivCSPTorch here if we want GPU acceleration in feature selection.
+    # The user plan says "Update extract_divcsp_features_for_sfts to use DivCSPTorch when enabled".
+    # We can check cfg.train_cfg.use_gpu if we add it, or pass it in.
+    # For now, let's check a global flag or default to DivCSP (CPU) to avoid breaking changes unless we update call sites.
+    # But wait, we want to use GPU.

+    use_gpu = getattr(cfg.train_cfg, 'use_gpu', False)

+    if use_gpu:
+        divcsp = DivCSPTorch(device="cuda")
+    else:
+        divcsp = DivCSP()

     if divcsp_params is not None:
         divcsp.set_params(divcsp_params)
     else:
         divcsp.fit(X_sel, y_sel)
         divcsp_params = divcsp.get_params()

     feats = divcsp.transform(X_sel)
     return feats, divcsp_params